 We Know Only 21 Consonants!

 That’s right.
 To produce the 21 consonants, stenographers are using combinations of the available keys.
-For example, the letter N does not exist at all, so stenographers will, on the machine’s left-hand side, press the T, P and H key simultaneously to produce an N. Now if you want to know why this combinations is used in this case, the answer is simple: That’s just how it is!
+For example, the letter N does not exist at all, so stenographers will, on the machine’s left-hand side, press the T, P, and H key simultaneously to produce an N. Now if you want to know why this combination is used in this case, the answer is simple: That’s just how it is!

 How About The 5 Vowels?

 In the world of stenography, the vowel SOUNDS of the English language is represented, not the five vowel symbols we use in written language.
 Stenographers use various combinations of the machine’s four vowel keys to produce the various vowel SOUNDS, instead of the vowel notations.
 The machine’s E key is representing the sound as in ‘set’ (SET in stenography).
 And when stenographers want to represent the sound ‘ee’, like in ‘seat’, they press the A, O, and E key all together (so in steno: SAOET).